dark-side/sports-hub/sports_hub_portal/web_application_features/manage_news_partners/user_stories/edit_existing_partners_configurations/README.md

 Given I am logged in as an admin user

-When I click the Edit icon or the Plus icon for the needed partner on the <b>News Partners</b> page Then I see the edit form with pre-filled configurations below the row for the needed partner in the list
+When I click the Plus icon for the needed partner on the <b>News Partners</b> page Then I see the edit form with pre-filled configurations below the row for the needed partner in the list

 When I click <b>Cancel</b>
-Then I see a confirmation popover, where I should confirm that I want to leave the form without saving changes

-When I click <b>Yes</b>
 Then I see that form is closed and no changes were saved

 When I click <b>Save</b>